SayantanKumar/ISBI_MoPoE/README.md

 <img align="center" width="70%" height="100%" src="Plots/sig_ratio.png">

 Fig 1.
-Likelihood ratio calculated for Dml, Dmf (ADNI)
+Likelihood ratio calculated for D~ml~ (multimodal latent deviations) and D~mf~ (multimodal feature deviations)

 <img align="center" width="65%" height="100%" src="Plots/clinical_validation.png">

-Fig. 2. **Left**: Box plot showing the latent deviations Dml across cognitively unimpaired (CU) subjects and the AD groups (in order of severity).
+Fig. 2. **Left**: Box plot showing the latent deviations D~ml~ across cognitively unimpaired (CU) subjects and the AD groups (in order of severity).
 Statistical annotations: ns: not significant, 0.05 < p <= 1: *,0.01 < p <= 0.05: **, 0.001 < p < 0.01: ***, p < 0.001. **Right**: Association between Dml and cognition scores (ADAS).
 Each point in the plot represents a subject and the red line denotes the linear regression fit of the points, adjusted by age and sex.

 <img align="center" width="65%" height="100%" src="Plots/interpret.png">

-Fig 3. **Left**: Latent dimensions (4,5 and 7) with statistically significant deviations (mean absolute Zml > 1.96 or p < 0.05).
+Fig 3. **Left**: Latent dimensions (4,5 and 7) with statistically significant deviations (mean absolute Z~ml~ > 1.96 or p < 0.05).
 The dotted red line indicates Z > 1.96.
 Latent dimensions above the dotted line were used for mapping to feature-space deviations. **Right**: Effect size maps showing the region-level pairwise group differences in Zmf between control subjects and each of the AD stages for both the modalities.
 The color bar represents the Cohen’s d statistic effect size (0.5 is considered a small effect, 1.5 a medium effect and 2.5 a large effect).
 Gray regions represent that no participants have statistically significant deviations after False Discovery Rate (FDR) correction.

 ## Acknowledgement